sridharb1/gettext-x86_x64/README.md

 # Installation #

   * git clone [gettext, tested with v0.20.1](git://git.savannah.gnu.org/gettext.git) into a local folder
+  * When you clone gettext, you might also clone a submodule called gnulib.
+This is not necessary.
+You can turn off the recursive flag while cloning.
   * git clone [gettext-x86_x64](https://github.com/sridharb1/gettext-x86_x64)
   * Copy the contents of the gettext-x86_x64 folder into the build folder of gettext.
   * This is based off of [karhl's gettext-msvc](https://github.com/kahrl/gettext-msvc)
+  * There is a small step to generate plural.c/h from plural.y.
+This requires utilities like bison and sed.
+I have provided the generated plural.c/h.
+In case there are problems with this file, go back to generating this file from the canonical plural.y.
+Instructions can be found in Makefile.am in the same folder as plural.y

 # Note #

 To compile gettext, you need